ubuntu-flutter-community/yaru_tutorial/tutorial.md

 Now a popup should ... pop-up. (if not press CTRL+ENTER, if this does not help either, there is something wrong with your setup of vscode, flutter and the Flutter VsCode extension).

-(1) is your text and the cursor, (2) is the detected snippet `Flutter Stateless Widget` and (3) is a little explanation what will happen if you press ENTER now, which you please do now:
+- (1) is your text and the cursor
+- (2) is the detected snippet `Flutter Stateless Widget`
+- (3) is a little explanation what will happen if you press ENTER now, which you please do now:

 ![](stle.png)